a man implements security best practices on his WordPress site

 One of the easiest ways to give your site an extra security boost is to keep everything updated.

-While it might feel tedious to keep up with plugin updates (especially if you’re trying to manage multiple WordPress websites) those updates are published for a reason (which is often security-related).
+While it might feel tedious to keep up with plugin updates (especially if you’re trying to manage multiple WordPress websites) those updates are published for a reason (and that reason is often security-related).

 If developers discover a vulnerability in their code, they’ll usually push an update to fix it.
 The longer your site uses the outdated version, the more likely it is to be targeted by hackers.

 While it might take some time, staying up to date with all plugins, themes, and WordPress core updates is a great way to limit security risks.
-If you’re using a managed WordPress host, WordPress version updates should be performed automatically, helping you stay on top of the latest updates to core.
+If you’re using a managed host for your WordPress site, WordPress version updates should be performed automatically, helping you stay on top of the latest updates to core.

 When it comes to keeping your plugins updated, solutions such as Smart Plugin Manager automatically check your plugins for updates at a pre-scheduled time.
 Using machine learning and visual testing, Smart Plugin Manager also ensures your site doesn’t break when updates occur.